costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | --------
-:campaign_id | The ID of the campaign to retrieve (24 alphanumeric character ID) | Yes
+:campaign_id | The ID of the associated campaign | Yes

 ## Create a placement